 The modules include a story or poem, or both, associated with that tree or its qualities, & you will be encouraged to write your own (no previous experience needed).

 Through indoor & outdoor creative practice over this year of monthly teachings you will become intimate with a number of indigenous British trees, & more deeply immersed in the true magic of the Wildwood, along with a deeper acquaintance – companionship – with our British native tree species.
 (My latest book, just completed, is about this.)

 Please note that you will need to spend some time each month outdoors.
 I’m anticipating that the practice will require about 10 hours+ each month.

-You will be able to sign up at one fee for self-study (I’m currently rethinking this for 2019/2020), at another for personal monthly responses & extra suggestions from me, designed so that we are companions in the work for a year (you will send in some of the writing generated by the tasks set).
+You will be able to sign up at one fee for self-study, at another for personal monthly responses & extra suggestions from me, designed so that we are companions in the work for a year (you will send in some of the writing generated by the tasks set).
 See below.

 I have set up a closed online Facebook group for 2019, and will do this again.
 It’s for participants to share their findings & experiences.
 I’m aware that not everyone subscribes to (or approves of) Facebook, but it’s an excellent tool for such purposes.
 Although it’s not essential, I think you will find it will enhance your experience of the work, and give you a deep sense of human companionship on this yearlong journey.